Workattackdc/virus-maker/README.md

-# virus-maker
+# Virus Maker
-Free to use fun virus maker
+This Virus Maker is not harmfull but has some fun features